leonmeka/sortql-cli/DOCUMENTATION.md

 SELECT 'files' FROM '' WHERE 'name' LIKE 'example.*'
 ```

+## Helpful Tips

+### Probing Files and Folders

+Before actually performing an operation, you can use the **SELECT** operation to probe the files or folders that match specific conditions.
+This can be useful to verify that the conditions are correct before performing the actual operation.
+Especially when using complex conditions, probing can help you avoid unintended consequences.

 ## Examples and Use Cases

 Below we list a few examples of how **sortQL** can be used: